creditcardGenius Team

 FAQ

-What is the best credit card for lounge access in Canada?
+What is the best credit card for airport lounge access in Canada?

-Our top pick for best airport lounge access is the American Express Platinum Card.
-It's a premium metal card that offers unlimited access to Plaza Premium lounges, Priority Pass lounges, and lounges in the Amex Global Lounge Collection.
+The overall best airport lounge credit card is the American Express Platinum Card.
+It's a premium metal card that offers unlimited access to Plaza Premium lounges, Priority Pass lounges, and lounges in the Amex Global Lounge Collection, which includes luxurious Centurion Lounges.
+It also provides $400 in annual travel and dining credits, extensive insurance, and much more.

 Which credit card offers the best airport lounges?

-Can you tell me how to get complimentary lounge access?
+Can you tell me how to get airport lounge access for free?